FindNode

 {query:"<key>:<value>&&<key>:<value>&&<key>&&<key>…"}

-The query string is divided into 3 sections: template, basic query and extended query. "template" (T) will generate nodes, "basic query" (BQ) will perform query from accessibility nodes one at a time, "extended query" (EQ) will take output from T and BQ and perform query across multiple nodes.
+The query string is divided into 3 sections: template, basic query and extended query. "template" (TP) will generate the initial nodes, "basic query" (BQ) will perform query from node property one at a time, "extended query" (EQ) will take output from TP and BQ and perform query across multiple nodes.

 To get Main storage free size